 If you would like to get out on the water, try renting kayaks or stand-up paddleboards.
 Be sure to check out State Theatre Bijou by the Bay, a stunning historical movie theater with great neon lights that shows classic and indie films.
 Other Traverse City attractions include nearly 20 golf courses, six distilleries, and 20 breweries.

 Before dinner, drive to the Mission Point Lighthouse, which is closed but still a great photo opportunity.
-Have dinner at Mission Table, a farm-to-fork establishment with a tantalizing, seasonal menu and romantic fireplaces.
+Eat dinner at Mission Table, a farm-to-fork establishment with a tantalizing, seasonal menu and romantic fireplaces.
 The restaurant is housed in a 1880s home and has lovely decor.
-The menu changes often so I cannot recommend any dishes because they are probably no longer on the menu.
+The menu changes often, mostly seasonal.

-It was my first time trying rabbit, and it was actually pretty good.
-It made a nice addition to the rich and decadent pasta.
+It was my first time trying rabbit, and Mission Table did an excellent job.
+The handmade pasta dish was decadent and delicate, full of flavor.
 If you’d like to sample a local craft beer, Mission Table has a great selection, including seasonal brews from Jolly Pumpkin.

 With a full belly, make your way back to Hotel Indigo to rest up for your final day on the Northern Michigan road trip.

-Next up, is a drive to the Leelanau Peninsula.
-Located about 45 minutes away, this awesome part of the state has to be one of Michigan’s best-hidden gems.
+After brunch, we headed to the Leelanau Peninsula, about 45 minutes away.
+This awesome part of the state has to be one of Michigan’s best-hidden gems.